2022 Ronde van Drenthe (women's race): Route

 The 156 km route from Assen to Hoogeveen uses generally flat roads in the Drenthe region of the Netherlands, with the challenge being four ascents of the VAMberg - a hill built on a landfill site.
 The climb is 750m in length with an average gradient of 4.2% and a maximum gradient of 20%.
 Other difficulties are the ten cobbled sections on the route.

 Summary

 The multiple ascents of the VAMberg climb led to a race full of attacks and breakaways.
-The distance from the last ascent of the climb to the finish in Hoogeveen was 14km, with a four woman group caught within the final kilometre.
+The distance from the last ascent of the climb to the finish in Hoogeveen was 14 km, with a four woman group caught within the final kilometre.
 Lorena Wiebes of Team DSM outsprinted world champion Elisa Balsamo to win in a bunch sprint, despite a suffering puncture in the closing stages of the race.